crocoder7/crocoder7.github.io/_posts/2023-11-27-PrometheusJvmMetric.md

 kubectl apply -f service-monitor.yaml
 ```

-Please make sure your service monitor is registered properly.
+Please make sure your service monitor is registered properly. <br>
 ```
 kubectl get servicemonitors.monitoring.coreos.com -n prometheus
 ```

 The labels of the metadata might be different for the future so that please confirm.
 (It is said that service monitor is selected based on the label in some other articles.) <br>
 Please use the command below to find out the proper label.
 (I used 'kube-prometheus-stack-operator' to find out the label.
-You can use other objects on the list from the result of the command above.)
+You can use other objects on the list from the result of the command above.) <br>
 ```
 kubectl get servicemonitors.monitoring.coreos.com -n prometheus kube-prometheus-stack-operator -o yaml
 ```

 Also, you can find out on the web UI of your prometheus operator. <br>
 You have change type of the prometheus since it is set to cluster which cannot be accessed from outside. <br>
-In my case, changed it to LoadBalancer type to access its web UI.
+In my case, changed it to LoadBalancer type to access its web UI. <br>
 ```
 kubectl patch svc kube-prometheus-stack-prometheus -n prometheus --type='json' -p '[{"op": "replace", "path": "/spec/type", "value": "LoadBalancer"}]'
 ```

 Please make sure that the name of your service monitor is on the Status -> Targets. <br>
 You can change its type back to cluster after you confirmed. <br>
 <br>